What are the types of disabilities?

 Motor deficiency is related to the spinal cord, causing paralysis to some or all of a person’s limbs (hands and legs).
 It may also be related to the brain damage, which may occur before birth, during or after birth or after a stroke.
 An example is cerebral palsy.

 Sensory impairment is related to a person's sight or hearing.
-The correct term for this is Visually impaired or Hearing impaired.
+The correct term for this is Visually impaired or Hearing Impaired.

 This is a neurological disorder that makes it difficult for a person to store, process and produce information.
 It is not a mental disability.
 It can affect a person’s ability to read, compute, speak and write.
 This type is termed ‘Invisible Disability’ because unlike the others, you may not be able to tell be just looking at the person.
-People with learning disability may exhibit signs like
+People with a learning disability may exhibit signs like

-(a) Hyperactivity: A person who finds it difficult to stay at one play, or do one thing at a time, or has very short attention span.
+(a) Hyperactivity: A person who finds it difficult to stay at one play, or do one thing at a time, or has a very short attention span.

 (b) Memory disorder: A person who has auditory problems or has difficulty remembering something that they heard, said or saw a brief moment ago.